 Henrik's past catches up with him

-If Henrik initially thinks that the granting of a close-proximity job to this total stranger is a small price to pay for her silence, he soon comes to learn that the cost to his peace of mind is one far dearer.
-Susanne immediately embarks upon an aggressive, ever-escalating campaign of seduction, stalking, and harassment that appears orchestrated to bring about nothing less than the total destruction of Henrik’s marriage, reputation, and professional standing.
+If Henrik initially thinks the granting of a close-proximity job to this total stranger is a small price to pay for her silence, he soon comes to learn that the cost to his peace of mind is one far dearer.
+Susanne immediately embarks upon an aggressive, ever-escalating campaign of seduction, stalking, and harassment which appears orchestrated to bring about nothing less than the total destruction of Henrik’s marriage, reputation, and professional standing.
 But does her denial of malicious intent (“I don’t want to ruin you.
-I just want to get to know you.”) hint that perhaps the motives behind her actions have more to do with reclamation of his soul than revenge on his actions?
+I just want to get to know you.”) hint that perhaps the motives behind her actions have more to do with the reclamation of his soul than revenge on his actions?

 |In the Middle|

 Perpetually guilty-looking, the object of office gossip, and suspected of not being able